DimitrisKatsiros/dimitriskatsiros.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-My name is Dimitris Katsiros and I am an undergraduate student at National Technical University of Athens (NTUA), school of Electrical and Computer Engineering.
+My name is Dimitris Katsiros and I am an Electrical and Computer Engineer.

-My major is Computer Science, which consinsts of 3 flows: Flow L (Computer Software), Flow Y (Computer Systems) and Flow D (Networks).
+I studied Electrical and Computer Engineer at National Technical University of Athens (NTUA), where my major was Computer Science, which consinsts of 3 flows: Flow L (Computer Software), Flow Y (Computer Systems) and Flow D (Networks).
 Additionally I was enrolled in courses of Flow S (Signals, Control and Robotics).

-I am currently doing research on Deep Learning, as part of my diploma thesis, examining _emotion driven speaker verification_ .
+My diploma thesis,  _emotion driven speaker verification_ , was a Deep Learning research, investigating the correlation between speaker verification and speech emotion recognition.